 What was/is your marketing plan/strategy?

 We exhibited the game extensively during 2014, showing it at Indiecade, PAX, Bit Summit, Bit Bazaar, GDC, E3, and PSX.
-We updated our blog and devblog with details of the development and a chronology of the art style.
+Then, we updated our blog and devblog with details of the development and a chronology of the art style.
 We also made a bunch of beautiful promotional videos and a gorgeous ad campaign (Motion++).
 For the Steam and Xbox One release we worked with Evolve PR to help reach out to press and streamers.
 We did a lot of interviews and demo sessions with journalists.
 Basically we tried everything we could think of 🙂

 What advice did you take 5 years ago?
 Is it still true today?